pymloaccounting/pymloaccounting.github.io/_posts/2017-01-26-Invoice-Endpoints.md

 ### GET /businesses/{business_id}/invoices/
 List all invoices of given business sorted by date.
 ### GET /businesses/{business_id}/partners/{partner_id}/invoices/
-List all invoices of given partner and business sorted by date.
+List all invoices of given partner sorted by date.

 You can use "from_date", "to_date", and "invoice_no" as filters.